 This study specifically looked at cross-sectional data of teens aged 10 to 18 from Baltimore, Detroit, Philadelphia, and Richmond, Va.
 SAY sampling generated 1,723 telephone interviews with parents in the four cities.

 January 8, 2014

-Americans with fewer years of education have poorer health and shorter lives, according to this brief from Virginia Commonwealth University Center on Society and Health’s Education and Health Initiative
+Americans with fewer years of education have poorer health and shorter lives, according to a brief from the Virginia Commonwealth University Center on Society and Health.